QuinnKWolter/INFSCI2710-eCommerceProject/README.md

 9. :yellow_square:**New User Registration Interface**
    - Conditional Logic for Home vs. Business
 10. 🟨:**Transaction Summary Interface**
-   - For below info!!
-   - **Data Aggregation**
   - The system must provide data aggregation queries:
     - What are the aggregate sales and profit of the products.
       - Aggregation of the "Transaction" objects by Product?
     - What are the top product categories.
       - Aggregation of "Transaction" objects by Category?
     - How do the various regions compare by sales volume?
       - Inventories..... something something?
     - Which businesses are buying given products the most?
       - All transactions where customer "Type" == "Business", sorted
     - Other interesting aggregate queries that you will come up with.
       - Will make up as we go

 ## ACTION ITEMS
 ### Kishor: